-Not all job boards are created equal and, for what it’s worth, we’ve found the following websites to be particularly helpful:
+Not all job boards are created equal.
+We’ve found the following websites to be particularly helpful in finding freelance videographers:

-- Search for “videographer” in the search field and limiting your results to only those found in /r/forhire.
+- Enter “videographer” in the search field, and limit your results to only those found in /r/forhire.

-- Be sure to use the tags such as “video production” or “video editing” to narrow down to exactly the service you need.
-These tags are located on the right side of the page.
+- Be sure to use tags such as “video production” or “video editing” to narrow results down to exactly the service you need.

 4. Marketing Agencies

-While they may the most expensive of the options shared today, there is something to be said for hiring a professional team that has the in-house equipment, human resources, and track-record to back up their price tag.
+This is probably the most expensive of the options shared today.
+There is something to be said for hiring a professional team that has the in-house equipment, human resources, and track-record to back up their price tag.

 5. Personal Recommendations

-As with everything else in life, word of mouth is often the best route to take when hiring someone for a video project.
-Talk to your colleagues and friends who have hired video professionals and ask them for recommendations (and, who to avoid).
+Word of mouth is often the best route to take when hiring freelancers for a video project.
+Talk to your colleagues and friends who have hired video professionals, and ask them for recommendations.
 It can save you a lot of time and effort.

 For best results, as with any project you outsource, it is imperative to be very clear about your expectations and your timeline.
 The right professional will ask a lot of questions up front, and deliver results on time.